docker/docs/ee/ucp/interlock/usage/interlock-vip-mode.md

 ---
-title: Routing modes
+title: Specify a routing mode
 description: Learn about task and VIP backend routing modes for Layer 7 routing
-keywords: routing, proxy
+keywords: routing, proxy, interlock
 ---

-## Specifying a routing mode
 You can publish services using "vip" and "task" backend routing modes.

-### Task Routing Mode
+## Task routing mode

 Task routing is the default Interlock behavior and the default backend mode if one is not specified.
 In task routing mode, Interlock uses backend task IPs to route traffic from the proxy to each container.